 VPHGs can be made at almost any angle.
 Dickson Gratings® perform in narrow angular ranges, it is this limitation that allows them to work as well as they do.
 There are however two classes of realizable Dickson Gratings® with the first working near a half angle of 46.5 degrees in air and the other working at internal angles too high to escape from a flat substrate which must therefore be used with prisms.
 This latter design is termed the Dickson Grism® and has nearly TWICE the dispersion per pass of a Dickson Grating®.
 In January of 2005, we delivered samples of our latest high dispersion product, the Dickson 1350® for 1525-1565nm which produces >2 times the dispersion of a 940 lpmm Dickson Grating®.

-We cover 350 -2400 nm (the entire visible range and NIR) with a single recording material on your choice of glass substrates and prisms.
+We cover 350 – 2400 nm (the entire visible range and NIR) with a selection of glass substrates and prisms.

 Typical ruggedized sizes with perfect hermetic seals begin at approximately 20 mm x 30 mm.
 Smaller sizes have to be externally sealed.
 Gratings as large as 400 mm x 400 mm have been made by the Wasatch Photonics team.